MauroVaz07/MauroVaz07/README.md

 .- 👋 Hi, I’m @MauroVaz07
 - 👀 I’m interested in  aprender
-- 🌱 I’m currently learning  a programar
+- 🌱 estou atualizando meus conhecimentos cada dia mais
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me ...